Active Directory Integration Guide - Secure Operations via Twingate & LDAPS

 Overview

-Imper.ai enables secure Active Directory password reset operations by connecting to your Domain Controllers over LDAPS (TCP 636) using a Tailscale subnet router deployed within your network.
+Imper.ai enables secure Active Directory password reset and account unlock operations by connecting to your Domain Controllers over LDAPS (TCP 636) using a Twingate subnet router deployed within your network.

 No software or agent is installed on your Domain Controllers.

-All connectivity is initiated from Imper.ai through the encrypted Tailscale network to a subnet router you provision, which then communicates with your Domain Controllers over LDAPS.
+All connectivity is initiated from Imper.ai through the encrypted Twingate network to a subnet router you provision, which then communicates with your Domain Controllers over LDAPS.

 Traffic Flow

-Imper.ai service → Tailscale secure network → Domain Controller(s) over LDAPS (TCP 636) → Active Directory
+Imper.ai service → Twingate secure network → Domain Controller(s) over LDAPS (TCP 636) → Active Directory

 This design ensures: